-Smyths is still a good place to look for the console, alongside a revamped Gamespass, monthly as they will be the only ones to have Xbox All Access as an option.
-We’ve seen this as an option again.
-Elsewhere, the likes of Very had consoles, with an instalment plan – more stock is coming soon.
+When the stock does return, Smyths is a good place to look for the console, alongside a revamped Gamespass, as they will be the only ones to have Xbox All Access as an option when they have stock, which means you can pay for both monthly rather than outright – GAME has this offer too.

 We’ll update this page when new Xbox Series S and X stock becomes available.

 Xbox Series X UK stock availability

 Check the below links as more stock is being released today.
 Smyths, John Lewis and AO.com seem to get stock back in, and online stores have promised more stock is on its way all in time for Christmas.

 - Smyths – Out of stock.
 More expected in January.